Calculation of your retirement pension under the Québec Pension Plan

 • an unreduced income replacement indemnity from the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) for at least 24 consecutive months.

-Why are these earnings not used to calculate your pension?
+Why are these earnings excluded from the calculation of your pension?

 What you should know about the amount of your retirement pension